Contact us Start a Trial

 Naming conventions and header comment checks

-Sigasi can check whether all sorts of names in the design (entities, instances, modules, signals, variables, etc.) follow particular patterns.
+Sigasi can check whether all sorts of names in the design (modules, entities, instances, signals, variables, etc.) follow particular patterns.
 This may help designers follow their company’s or team’s coding rules.
-For example, coding rules may prescribe that signal names must have a s_ prefix, that generic names must be written in capitals, or that variable names must use CamelCase.
-A naming convention rule is empty by default, which means that the particular rule is not checked.
+For example, coding rules may prescribe that signal names must have an s_ prefix, that generic names must be written in capitals, or that variable names must use CamelCase.

-In addition, Sigasi can also check for header comments of files, design units, subprograms, etc. This could, for instance, be used to check whether a copyright notice or disclaimer has been included in a file header comment.
+Additionally, Sigasi can also check header comments of files, design units, subprograms, etc. This could, for instance, be used to check whether a copyright notice, license, or disclaimer has been included in a file header comment.

-Naming conventions configuration can be found in the Style Validation rule category.
+The naming convention rules can be found in the Style Validation rule category and configured like any other rule.

 Note that names are not validated if the corresponding validation pattern is empty.